arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - For a registry, database, or any other type of clinical dataset the raw data will be the research directly collected from subjects whether managed by automated processes or via manual entry.
 - This version of the dataset often contains identifiable information and is most critical for secondary use.

+* **_If you collect data in REDCap, there is an option to both tag data with this label at the onset of a project as well as export data with all identifiable fields tagged._**
+* CSV, TSV, XML formats are a great option for archiving from an external data source to be contributed for archiving.
+* Clinical research conducted in an Arcus Scientific Lab is delivered to users in the BigQuery format to optimize search capabilities and performance within the EHR, we have an existing workflow with the ADR team for preseving this work in this format.

 ### data/interim

 - Managed by study team.